james-houghton/ISE521FINALPRJ_HTA/README.md

 6. Plans Analysis

 In order to illustrate the structure of the defined sub-goal decomposition visualization was needed.
 Flow diagrams are very useful because they easily illustrate the connections and relations between the chosen sub-goals.
 This method makes it possible to better understand the task hierarchy and allows it to emphasize the task requirements and feasible sequencing options.
 Obviously the previously achieved results through the sub-goal decomposition have continuously developed and were expanded.
 This allowed defining the plans that are relevant for the structure of the final HTA.
 It needs to be noted that the plans analysis was not created in order to reflect the overall complexity.
-It considered a helpful tool whose objective is to show basic relations.We created the basic example to understand the Task Hierarchy and Flow in order to gain a better understanding of the task requirements and feasible sequencing options.
+It considered a helpful tool whose objective is to show basic relations.
+We created the basic example to understand the Task Hierarchy and Flow in order to gain a better understanding of the task requirements and feasible sequencing options.

 >![Alt text](./data/static/HTA_flowchart.png "Basic HTA Flowchart Example")

 7. Stopping Rules

 Definitions of stopping rules require advanced understanding of the code and were therefore translated from the previously presented flow diagram.
 While developing the software some steps needed to be added since they were not obvious when the plans analysis was originally performed.
 After several adjustments during the process the final structure resulted.
 The stopping rules are included in the respective plans.
-They have been implemented through if-loops in combination with an HTA’s inherent characteristics.
+They have been implemented through if-loops in combination with HTA’s inherent characteristics.
 The homescreen for the process refers to the mainpage of the github repository that the project was built in.

 > HTA Basic Example Diagram
 >![Alt text](./data/static/HTA_final.png "HTA Basic Example Diagram")

 #### Conclusions:

 ____